omniauth/omniauth-identity/README.md

 end
 ```

-locate_conditions takes a Proc object, and must return a hash.
-The resulting hash is used
+`locate_conditions` takes a `Proc` object, and must return a `Hash` object, which will be used
-as a parameter in the locate method for your ORM.
+as the argument to the locate method for your ORM.
 The proc is evaluated in the
-callback context, and has access to the Identity model (using `model`) and receives the request
+callback context, and has access to your `Identity` model (using `model`) and receives the request
 object as a parameter.
-Note  that model.auth_key defaults to 'email', but is also configurable.
+Note  that `model.auth_key` defaults to `email`, but is also configurable.

-Note: Be careful when customizing locate_conditions.
+Note: Be careful when customizing `locate_conditions`.
 The best way to modify the conditions is
 to copy the default value, and then add to the hash.
 Removing the default condition will almost
 always break things!